raspberrypi/documentation/usage/gpio/README.md

 # GPIO

 A powerful feature of the Raspberry Pi is the row of GPIO (general purpose input/output) pins along the top edge of the board.
-A 40-pin GPIO header is found on all Raspberry Pi boards (unpopulated on Pi Zero and Pi Zero W), and prior to the Pi 1 Model B+ (2014), boards comprised a shorter 26-pin header.
+A 40-pin GPIO header is found on all current Raspberry Pi boards (unpopulated on Pi Zero and Pi Zero W).
+Prior to the Pi 1 Model B+ (2014), boards comprised a shorter 26-pin header.

 ![GPIO pins](images/gpio-pins-pi2.jpg)

-Any pin can be designated as an input or output pin and used for a wide range of purposes.
+Any of the GPIO pins can be designated (in software) as an input or output pin and used for a wide range of purposes.

 ![GPIO layout](images/gpio-numbers-pi2.png)

 *Note that the numbering of the GPIO pins is not in numerical order.*

+*Note that GPIO pins 0 and 1 are present on the board (physical pins 27 and 28) but are reserved for advanced use (see below).*

 ## Voltages

-Two 5V pins are present on the board, as well as a number of ground pins (0V).
+Two 5V pins and two 3V3 pins are present on the board, as well as a number of ground pins (0V), which are unconfigurable.
 The remaning pins are all general purpose 3V3 pins, meaning outputs are set to 3V3 and inputs are 3V3 tolerant.

 ## Outputs

 A GPIO pin designated as an output pin can be set to high (3V3) or low (0V).

-### Inputs
+## Inputs

 A GPIO pin designated as an input pin can be read as high (3V3) or low (0V).
 This is made easier with the use of internal pull-up or pull-down resistors.
 Pins GPIO2 and GPIO3 have fixed pull-up resistors, but other pins can configure this in software.